tegbert/noduplicate-archiving/README.md

 trees in which there may be file duplication.
-More than one directory tree may be archived to a single repository, which may result in greater efficiencies, in that duplicate files all point to the same archived file within the repository by means of hard links.
+More than one directory tree may be archived to a single repository, which may result in greater efficiencies, in that duplicate files all point to the same archived file within the repository by means of file name references.

 NOTE: this program is not smart enough to do incremental archiving and restores, so directory trees will either be archived in total or